aiden2133/paint_cnc/README.md

 # Paint CNC

 Paint CNC is a Raspberry Pi-based CNC painting machine that sends G-code to an Arduino running GRBL.
 It combines image processing, stepper control, and drawing input to turn digital art into physical paint.
+To see more of physical build, check out my website: [aidenankrum.com](https://aidenankrum.com)

 ---